 What recruiters want

 When you start your job search and begin applying for your first graduate job, it helps to know what recruiters are looking for.
-And it's very likely that they will define this in terms of ‘competences’: the skills that are needed for working – rather than academic – life.
+It's all about your 'employability' and what value you can add to an organisation.
+It's very likely that employers will define this in terms of ‘competences’: the skills that are needed for working – rather than academic – life.

-You can make your application stand out by thinking about how you can demonstrate the skills specific to the job you are after.
-Work experience can give you lots of examples to draw on – and this is probably the most valuable thing you can do to boost your employability – but voluntary work, extracurricular activities and aspects of your studies can also feed into your skills inventory.
+Remember, you can make your application stand out by thinking about how you can demonstrate the skills specific to the job you are after.
+Work experience can give you lots of examples to draw on – and this is probably the most valuable thing you can do to boost your employability – but voluntary work, extra-curricular activities and aspects of your studies can also feed into your skills inventory.

 Employability skills defined